dschuurman/jtmap/README.md

 ---
 ### For Windows

-Download the JTmap program from guthub (downloadng using zip may be easiest) and extract the files into local folder.
+Download the JTmap program from guthub (downloading using zip may be easiest) and extract the files into a local folder.

-Next, download and install [Python version 3.x](https://www.python.org/downloads/windows/).
+Next, download and install [Python version 3.8.x](https://www.python.org/downloads/windows/).
 Select "Add Python to PATH" during installation.

 Next, download and install [miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Select "Add miniconda to my PATH" during installation so it can be easily run in a terminal window.